DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-ui.md

 ## Using Usernames

-In corporate environments, users are often used to signing into their computers with their username.
+In corporate environments, users are often used to signing in to their computers with their username.
-You can certainly keep this flow easy for them - we just need to change a couple things.
+You can certainly keep this flow easy for them - we just need to change a couple of things.

 First, you will need to change the `email` column in the database migration that creates your `users` table to `username`, as this represents what it will now contain: